Slo-Pix/Selective_Repeat/README.md

 ## Execution Steps

-The project can be run directly as a script which in turns opens a GUI Refer to step 3 to convert it to .exe
+The project can be run directly as a script which in turn opens a GUI Refer to step 2 to convert it to .exe

 1. **Run the Main Script**: